 If pain and tightness occur, a person's natural reaction may be to limit movement in the affected arm.
 For example, they may avoid movements such as lifting their arms overhead.

 However, limiting movement to avoid pain can make the condition worse, as avoiding movement in the affected arm can actually tighten the tissue.

 Decreased range of motion

-The condition can cause a significant reduction in a person's range of motion, which can interfere with their daily activities.
+The condition can significantly reduce range of motion, which can interfere with a person's daily activities.

 A person's range of motion may be so limited that they cannot raise their arms overhead.
-Even simple tasks, such as getting dressed can be more difficult.
+Even simple tasks, such as putting on clothes, can be more difficult.

-Although axillary web syndrome is not a life-threatening complication, it can interfere with a person's quality of life.
+Although AWS is not a life threatening complication of surgery, it can interfere with a person's quality of life.

-If the condition is mild and not painful or affecting a person's range of motion, treatment may not be needed.
-When treatment is recommended, it is used to release the scar tissue.
-Doing so should improve range of motion and reduce discomfort.
+If the condition is mild and does not cause pain or affect range of motion, a person may not require surgery.
+In most cases, a doctor may recommend physical therapy to release the scar tissue.
+Doing so should improve a person's range of motion and reduce discomfort.